jessepav/lacygoill-wiki-backup/tmux/command.md

 As a result,  the string is unfinished,  because the last quote  doesn't end the string; it's *included* in the string.

-From `$ man tmux /COMMAND PARSING AND EXECUTION /twice`:
+From `man tmux /COMMAND PARSING AND EXECUTION/;/twice`:

 > This means that arguments can be parsed twice or more - once when the parent
 > command (such as  if-shell) is parsed and again when  it parses and executes